For the most up-to-date listings of events, check out www.discoverireland.ie and www.entertainment.ie.

 Funderland.
 Royal Dublin Society, Ballsbridge, Dublin.
 An annual indoor fun fair, with white-knuckle rides, carnival stalls, and family entertainment (www.funderland.com; 01/242-8591).
 Also smaller events in Cork, Limerick, and Belfast later in the year; check website for details.)

-Dublin International Film Festival.
+Audi Dublin International Film Festival.
 Irish Film Centre, Temple Bar, and various cinemas in Dublin.
-Screenings of more than 100 films, from both Ireland and abroad, plus seminars and lectures on filmmaking (www.diff.ie; 01/662-4620).
+Ten days of screenings of more than 100 films, from both Ireland and abroad, plus seminars and lectures on filmmaking (www.diff.ie; 01/662-4620).
+Late February and early March.

 St. Patrick’s Dublin Festival.
 This massive 4-day festival is open, free, and accessible to all.
 Street theater, carnival acts, sports, music, fireworks, and other festivities culminate in Ireland’s grandest parade, with marching bands, drill teams, floats, and delegations from around the world (www.stpatricksday.ie).
 On and around March 17.